sparkflows/sparkflows-docs/docs/rest-api-authentication/python.rst

-Acquire Session Cooking in Python
+Acquire Session Cookie in Python
 ==================

 Fire Insights REST API's can be accessed with Python.
 Session Cookie can be acquired using username and password and used in the subsequent calls.